Search the best hotels in Terni

-Terni is often referred to as Italy's Manchester, an industrial capital grown strong on its steel mills.
-But it's been around since the Romans founded the city in 271AD, and has always been famous for being the birthplace of St. Valentine, so there's a lot more to see here than just the profits of industry.
-This is also an ideal base for exploring the rest of Umbria, and some of the best places to stay in Terni are actually just outside of the town, offering access to transport links, but surrounded by the beauty of rural Umbrian views.
+Terni is often referred to as Italy's Manchester, an industrial capital grown strong on steel mills.
+It has been around since the Romans founded the city in 271AD and has always been famous for being the birthplace of St. Valentine, so there's a lot more to see here than just the profits of industry.
+This is also an ideal base for exploring the rest of Umbria.
+Some of the best places to stay in Terni are actually just outside of the town surrounded by the beauty of rural Umbrian views.

-Because of its industrial importance, Terni suffered heavy bombing during WWII, and its modern architecture is now considered more interesting than its ancient and medieval architecture - though there is still some of that, including the Basilica of St. Valentine where some of the saint's bones have been conserved.
+- Because of its industrial importance, Terni suffered heavy bombing during WWII and the modern architecture is now considered more interesting than the ancient and medieval structures.There is still some of that, including the Basilica of St. Valentine where some of the saint's bones have been conserved.

-- A number of other churches survived, including the Church of St. Salvatore, which was built on top of a Roman temple, and the Church of St. Francis which has some beautiful 14th Century frescoes.
+- A number of other churches survived, including the Church of St. Salvatore which was built on top of a Roman temple.
+The Church of St. Francis has some beautiful 14th Century frescoes.

-But one of Terni's most famous sights are its wonderful Cascate dell Marmore, a set of waterfalls actually constructed during the Roman period.
-They're a 165 metre high spectacle of beauty and ingenuity.
-They're surrounded by the parkland and thick forests of the Nera River Park, one of the greatest natural treasures of the Umbrian region.
+- One of Terni's most famous sights are the wonderful Cascate dell Marmore, a set of waterfalls actually constructed during the Roman period.
+They are a 165 metre high spectacle of beauty and ingenuity.
+They are surrounded by the parkland and thick forests of the Nera River Park one of the greatest natural treasures of the Umbrian region.

 Our pick of the best places to stay in Terni are not actually in the town itself but are well placed for exploring everything it has to offer.

 The best places to stay in Terni

 - Browse the options at our online partner Booking.com.